python-poetry/poetry/docs/configuration.md

 - Windows: `%APPDATA%\pypoetry`
 - macOS: `~/Library/Application Support/pypoetry`

-You can override the Data directory by setting the `POETRY_DATA_DIR` or `POETRY_HOME` environment variables.
+You can override the data directory by setting the `POETRY_DATA_DIR` or `POETRY_HOME` environment variables.
 If `POETRY_HOME` is set, it will be given higher priority.

 ### Cache Directory